raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 # Load Packages

 We load our modules into our python environment.
-In my case I am employing a `Jupyter Notebook` while running inside a `virtualenv` environment (the `requirements.txt` file associated with this repo contains the module information for reproducibility).
+I am employing a `Jupyter Notebook` while running inside a `virtualenv` environment (the `requirements.txt` file associated with this repo contains the module information for reproducibility).

 We will be primarily using the [SciPy](https://www.scipy.org/stackspec.html) stack focusing on `pandas`, `matplotlib`, `seaborn` and `sklearn` for this tutorial.